shamimaktar/shamimaktar.github.io/about/index.md

 | EDUCATION |
 | --- |

-**M.Sc. in Breeding and Genetics,**                         2022 - 2024
+**M.Sc. in Animal Breeding and Genetics**, 2022 - 2024

-Bangladesh Agricultural University, Mymensingh, Bangladesh
+Bangladesh Agricultural University

-**B.Sc. in Animal Husbandry,** CGPA 3.438 out of 4.00       2017 - 2022
+**B.Sc. in Animal Husbandry**, CGPA 3.438/4.00         2017 - 2022

-Bangladesh Agricultural University, Mymensingh, Bangladesh
+Bangladesh Agricultural University

-**Higher Secondary Certificate (HSC),** GPA 5.00 out of 5.00       2015

-Notre Dame College, Dhaka, Bangladesh

-**Secondary School Certificate (SSC),** GPA 5.00 out of 5.00       2013

-Dinajpur Zilla School, Dinajpur, Bangladesh

 | HONORS/ AWARDS |
 | --- |

 [**Andrew F. Giesen III Poultry Science Foundation Undergraduate Internship Program 2021**](https://poultryscience.org/Students-Internships-Andrew-F-Giesen)

-_During the pandemic, I worked on a small project focusing on the effects of L-ascorbic acid on the internal and external quality characteristics of egg and was selected for [_this award_](https://poultryscience.org/files/galleries/2021_PSA_Foundation_Award_Recipients.pdf) _by the PSA._
+During the pandemic, I worked on a small project focusing on the effects of L-ascorbic acid on the internal and external quality characteristics of egg and was selected for [_this award_](https://poultryscience.org/files/galleries/2021_PSA_Foundation_Award_Recipients.pdf) _by the PSA._

 Poultry Science Association